zenpho/raditecSPT/README.md

 This is an attempt to document the Spectralis SPT data format.

 ## What has been documented so far?
-- SPT appears to use several different data structures.
 - <a href="SPT_types.h">SPT_types.h</a> defines some known data structures.
-- Other files in the repository provide C functions for reading, parsing, and writing SPT data.
+- C functions for reading, parsing, and writing SPT data are provided.

 ## Why are you doing this?
 Spectralis OS v1.04k provides two isolated sequencers with different feature sets.
 I want to